-In order to offset the white-tiled floors and accents in the master bathroom, the walls were painted with Blackish, a softer shade of off-black paint, to create a decidedly modern Art Deco vibe that doesn’t overpower the lighter elements in the space.
+In order to offset the white-tiled floors and accents in the main bathroom, the walls were painted with Blackish, a softer shade of off-black paint, to create a decidedly modern Art Deco vibe that doesn’t overpower the lighter elements in the space.
 The end result is a striking but moody bathroom that—despite being clad in traditional white tile—feels anything but boring.

 Photo by: @britdotdesign